bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/02 - pimp my grid/README.md

   - set a custom background color, or use the grid one
   - custom font and padding
 - make the grid RGBA, to add a background image thanks to a few standard nodes
+- use `XY Plot: Split Data` to display 'page X / Y' in the footer

 With these 2 tutorials, **we have seen how to create grids, and make them unique**.\
-It's now your turn to use your creativity and aesthetic talent (which is surely better than mine), to make them as beautiful as you wish!
+It's now your turn to use your creativity and aesthetic talent (surely better than mine), to make them as beautiful as you wish!

+That being said, I hope you have found these tutorials interesting and easy to follow.\
+If you have any suggestion to improve them (content, features, better English, shorter sentences, ...), feel free to open [an issue](https://github.com/bugltd/ComfyLab-Pack/issues), [a discussion](https://github.com/bugltd/ComfyLab-Pack/discussions), or even a Pull Request if you can.

+Thank you for reading, and enjoy your beautiful grids my friends!

+## Going further (advanced)

-These tutorials are intended for a large audience and to cover the most standard use cases, but please note there are **many advanced techniques you can apply with ComfyLab XY Plot nodes**, for example:
+These 2 tutorials are intended for a large audience, and to cover the most standard use cases.\
+But please note there are **many advanced techniques you can apply with ComfyLab XY Plot nodes**, for example:

 - vary checkpoints, LoRA (any model in fact), ... virtually anything
   - automatize LoRA testing: different epochs, weight, ...
 - use a totally different process: load images from multiple folders, apply transformations... it's totally flexible
-- display `page X of Y` in the footer
 - use various image resolutions / aspect ratios
 - use a JSON / JSON5 / YAML config file, to standardize your workflow, and use a collection of test cases
   - with the [ComfyLab `Output Config` node](../../Output%20Config/)
 - ...

-It would be too long for me to detail those as tutorials, but I will do my best to add some regurlarly, in the [wiki/examples folder](../../../examples/).\
+If you want to dive deeper, I propose we move to the **next (and last) tutorial of the XY Plot series: 03 - advanced techniques**.\
+But before doing that, please note:

+- it addresses some edge cases that may not be needed for most
+- it is not as detailed as those 2 first tutorials, we'll go faster
-And I would suggest, if you haven't already, that you spend a bit of time to read the [XY Plot core concepts](../../../node%20reference/xy%20plot/00%20-%20core%20concepts.md): it's not too long, and you may learn some important design choices there.
+- if you haven't done it yet, I strongly advise you read the [XY Plot core concepts](../../../node%20reference/xy%20plot/00%20-%20core%20concepts.md): it's not long, and you may learn some important design choices there.

-That being said, I hope you have found these tutorials interesting and easy to follow.
-If you have any suggestion to improve them (content, features, better English, shorter sentences, ...), feel free to open [an issue](https://github.com/bugltd/ComfyLab-Pack/issues), [a discussion](https://github.com/bugltd/ComfyLab-Pack/discussions), or even a Pull Request if you can.

-Thank you for reading, and enjoy your beautiful grids my friends!
+Interested?
+Let's go to the next tutorial: **[03 - advanced techniques](../03%20-%20advanced%20techniques/)**